Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is the purpose of the 'monitoring and event management' practice?

 - [x] To systematically observe services and service components.
-- [ ] To capture demand for incident resolution and service requests.
+- [ ] To capture demand for Incident Resolution and service requests.
 - [ ] To manage workarounds and known errors.
 - [ ] To restore normal service operation as quickly as possible.